tangrams/WeatherNow/README.md

 ### Before starting

-Take a moment to look the folders inside this folder and how they relate to each other.
+Take a moment to look the files inside this repository and how they relate to each other.

 You will note: